Ed.: This article was originally published in 2022 and has been updated to reflect 2023 celebrations.

-Add this one to the list of quirky Italian holiday traditions you’ve probably never seen the likes of elsewhere: In small Oratino in the Campobasso province on Christmas Eve, locals ceremoniously light a 13-meter-high reed candle.
+But the Campobasso area is also known for a quirky Italian holiday tradition you’ve probably never seen the likes of elsewhere: In small Oratino (a town in the province) on Christmas Eve, locals ceremoniously light a 13-meter-high reed candle.

 Different sources are divided on the origins of the tradition, with some suggesting that it dates back to 1251.
-The ritual itself is said to signify regeneration: Once the candle burns out, it is reborn again.
+The ritual itself is said to signify regeneration.

 A candle-centered ritual on Christmas Eve in small-town Molise may not end up on a first-timer’s seasonal agenda in Italy.
 But if you’re up for an adventure or have an appetite for hyper-local festivities, this one is just the ticket.